nycmeshnet/docs/content/nodes/hub-231-SunsetParkLibrary.md

 ---

-[Sunset Park Library](https://www.nycmesh.net/map/nodes/231 "Sunset Park Library") is located in the Sunset Park neighbourhood of Brooklyn.
+[Sunset Park Library](https://www.nycmesh.net/map/nodes/231 "Sunset Park Library") is located in the Sunset Park neighborhood of Brooklyn.
 The bottom floor is a library, with apartment units above.

 In March of 2023, we began work installing a community hub on the library.
 The library has Line-Of-Sight to SN3, covers the majority of the surrounding area, and extends mesh coverage further south in Brooklyn.